Mise en Scene. It’s a fancy looking phrase that you’ve seen floating around many film-related articles. It creates an immediate sense of film wisdom.

 Are they subtle or dramatic?
 How does a character deliver a certain line or speech?

-Before this you also want to ensure you have a good cast.
 A performance makes or breaks a film.
 There are great tips on how a filmmaker with a small budget goes about casting the right actor for the right part.

 Directing actors in terms of Mise en Scene also refers to the actors’ placement in each scene.
 Which is also called blocking.

 Where are they standing?

 These are the questions to ask yourself when looking at the frame.

 One of the most common decisions for a director is how to frame Shot-Reverse-Shot.

 This is when a movie cuts back and forth between two characters talking to each other.

 Tony Zhou from Every Frame a Painting explains the use of Shot-Reverse-Shot

 A filmmaker might keep both the speaker, a bit of the person they are speaking to, in frame.
 This makes it clear who is in the conversation.